weDevsOfficial/woocommerce-conversion-tracking/readme.txt

 == Changelog ==

+= 1.0 - 08/07/2015 =
+* [fix] Removed product specific codes from product single page, should show only on checkout.
+My bad!

 = 0.3 - 31/05/2015 =
 * [fix] Product specific code only loads on product page itself, not checkout